Cere Network X Turing Research AMA Recap

-M: All these investors see what we're seeing.
+M: All these token purchasers see what we're seeing.
 A massive opportunity to disrupt an enormous space.
 Only blockchain in its current, recent state can do this, and luckily Cere CEO Fred was the first to come up with the model for the Decentralized Data Cloud and individual customer segmentation.

 John: What are the main uses on $cere token?
 Is $cere considered a security token?

 M: I've been over the utility of the token before.
 We have been working with 3 of the best law firms in the world to ensure Cere is NOT a security.
 We serve US enterprise customers, we want to be on Coinbase.
 Better to have all the boxes checked before you launch when you launch with these aspirations.

 Gurhan: Hello, I’m Gurhan, I am CTO in an international company.
 Our customers always tell us about their safety concerns.
 We say that we do our best about data privacy.
 It is very difficult to convince our customers because events such as the Facebook scandal in the past years broke their trust.
 As I see it, Cere’s decentralized solution is more reliable and we can explain it more easily to our customers.
 My question is, could Cere’s rise in data security be Mark Zuckerberg’s nightmare?
 Because he wants to know everything :)